microsoft/TypeScript/CONTRIBUTING_CODE.md

 ### What happened during setup

-TypeScript is built in TypeScript.
-The compiler uses a "last known good" version of the TypeScript to bootstrap, you can find this version in `/lib`.
+TypeScript is written in and built by TypeScript.
+The compiler uses a "last known good" version of the TypeScript build to bootstrap.
+You can find this version in `/lib`.
 The command `npm run gulp` created a copy of the compiler at `built/local`.
 The corresponding version of the `tsc` compiler used in the npm package is now available via:
 `node built/local/tsc.js --help`.